muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-Smol psyics joke.
-String Theory was thought to be a "theory of everything" then it became a "theory of anything" (bcz u can push and pull it to any direction, not good, cuz then the theory says nothing).
+String Theory was thought to be a "theory of everything" then it became a "theory of anything" (bcz u can push and pull it to any direction, not good, cuz then the theory says nothing). [facepalm]

 "A Theory of Anything"